The Woman in Black (1989 film)

 The Woman in Black is a 1989 British horror drama television film directed by Herbert Wise and starring Adrian Rawlins, Bernard Hepton, David Daker and Pauline Moran.
 The teleplay is adapted from the 1983 novel of the same name by Susan Hill.
 It focuses on a young solicitor who is sent to a coastal English village to settle the estate of a reclusive widow, and finds the town haunted.

-The programme was produced by Central Independent Television for the ITV Network, and premiered on Christmas Eve 1989 and was an unexpected success, though author Susan Hill reportedly disagreed with some of the slight changes screenwriter Nigel Kneale made in the adaptation.
-Another film version was released in 2012, starring Daniel Radcliffe in the lead role.
+The programme was produced by Central Independent Television for ITV, and premiered on Christmas Eve 1989.
+It was an unexpected success, though author Susan Hill reportedly disagreed with some of the slight changes screenwriter Nigel Kneale made in the adaptation.

+Another film version, starring Daniel Radcliffe, was released in 2012.

 Plot

-In 1925, London solicitor Arthur Kidd travels to the coastal market town of Crythin Gifford on England's east coast to attend the funeral and settle the estate of Alice Drablow, a reclusive widow.
-Upon his arrival Kidd meets Sam Toovey, a local land owner who is unsettled to hear of the Drablows.
+In 1925, London solicitor Arthur Kidd travels to the coastal market town of Crythin Gifford on England's east coast to attend the funeral and settle the estate of their client Alice Drablow, a reclusive widow.
+Upon his arrival, he meets Sam Toovey, a local landowner.
 Kidd finds the townspeople reluctant to talk about Drablow's home, Eel Marsh House.

-Kidd attends the funeral with local solicitor Pepperell.
-He notices a woman in black in the church, then again amid the gravestones.
-He mentions the woman to Pepperell.
-Elsewhere, a truck drops lumber and cripples a Romani child.
+When Kidd attends the funeral with local solicitor Pepperell, he notices an apparent mourner, a woman in black, but Pepperell becomes frightened when Kidd mentions her.
+Later, Kidd saves the life of a Romani child when logs break free from a lumber truck as it is passing through the village.

-Kidd goes to Eel Marsh House over a tidal causeway.
-Driver Keckwick knows the timing of the tides.

-Kidd sees the woman again in the graveyard.
-Terrified, he flees into the house.
-While looking around the study, he finds two death certificates as well as pictures of a young woman who resembles the Woman in Black.
-After hearing some disturbing recordings made by Mrs. Drablow on wax cylinders, he heads back to town.
+A local coachman takes Kidd to Eel Marsh House, which can be accessed only by a tidal causeway that appears at low tide.
+He shows Kidd how to start the generator that powers the house's electric lighting.
+Left alone at the house, Kidd explores the family graveyard and sees the mysterious woman from the funeral, terrifying him.
+In the study, he finds two death certificates and photographs of a young woman resembling her, and listens to some disturbing recordings made by Mrs. Drablow on wax cylinders.
+A short time later, the coachman arrives to take him back to town.

-In town, Toovey tells him not to go back to the house, but Kidd insists on returning.
+Toovey tells him not to return to the house, but Kidd insists he will not be afraid this time.
 Toovey loans Kidd his dog Spider.

-Upon his return, Kidd hears a bouncing ball from upstairs.
-Spider starts whining and leads Kidd to a door that cannot be opened.
-Kidd gets an axe to break the door, returning to find the door has opened by itself.
+On his return, Kidd hears the sound of a bouncing ball emanating from upstairs.
+Spider starts barking and leads Kidd to a locked door.
+Kidd gets an axe to break the door, only to find that it has opened by itself.
+Inside is an immaculately-kept child's nursery.
+Kidd hears the sounds of a child greeting him and opens his hand to find that he is somehow holding a lead soldier.
+The generator runs down and he rushes outside to restart it.

-Kidd sees an immaculately clean child's nursery.
-Kidd notices that a lead soldier is somehow in his hand.
-He realizes that the generator is running down.
-Unwilling to be left in the dark, Kidd rushes outside toward the generator.